Meet the Team

 Email: kfrazier@hcde-texas.org

-Kristal is an award-winning Keynote Speaker and Women Empowering Change Professional Award winner.
-She is a long-standing member of the Grant Professionals Association Nonprofit Technology Network and serves as a grant reviewer for federal agencies, Texas Council for Developmental Disabilities, and the United Way of Greater Houston.
+Kristal is a longstanding Grant Professionals Association and Nonprofit Technology Network member.
+Kristal is a respected grant reviewer for federal agencies, the Texas Council for Developmental Disabilities, and the United Way of Greater Houston.

-She has a bachelor’s degree in sociology with a concentration in grant writing, program evaluation, and community development from Fort Hays State University.
+Kristal is a published author and award-winning keynote speaker.
+She earned a bachelor’s degree in sociology, specializing in grant writing, program evaluation, and community development, from Fort Hays State University.

 Contact Us